bob123456678/TrainControl/src/examples/Readme.md

 TrainControl will enable/disable each locomotive's preferred functions, if any, before departure and upon arrival, respectively.

 These preferred functons are set by right-clicking on any keyboard button in the Locomotive Control tab of the UI, and are automatically saved.
 Therefore, they cannot be specified in the autonomy JSON.
-However, if you want to avoid turning off the functions on arrival you can set `turnOffFunctionsOnArrival` to `false`.
-A good reason to use this is to keep operating sounds / lights on between paths.
+However, if you want to avoid turning on the fuctions on departure / turning off the functions on arrival, respectively, you can set `turnOnFunctionsOnDeparture` / `turnOffFunctionsOnArrival` to `false`.
+A good reason to use these settings is to is to keep operating sounds / lights on between paths in the case of the latter, or to skip running sound altogethr in the case of the former.

 Unless the `speed` is specified within the `loc` array, each locomotive's preferred speed will be used (as set in the TrainControl UI).
 If neither is set, the program will revert to `defaultLocSpeed`.
 The optional `arrivalFunc` and `departureFunc` function numbers will be toggled when the locomotive is about to reach its destination and about to depart, respectively.
 All these settings can be changed